jurrien-fakkeldij/chapter-workshop-beth/README.md

 <body><h1>Hello World from Elysia Dom!</h1> I am a html document </body>
 </html > `;
 ```
-and update the app and router to the following
+and update the app and router to the following to use the html plugin and the baseHtml
 ```javascript
 const app = new Elysia()
   .use(html())